budavariam/budavariam.github.io/_posts/2021-02-27-think-outside-the-box.md

 ---

 In the past few days I've been working in manual mode on multiple linux boxes simultaneously.
-I have to folow logs, modify configurations and kill/start applications all at once.
+I have to follow logs, modify configurations and kill/start applications all at once.
 I got confused pretty fast of what server am I connected to in a certain console pane, and where are my operations.
 On top of that my ISP had a huge traffic hit these days, and my VPN connection dropped constantly.
 I dusted off my knowledge about some tools that boosted my productivity.